 Samarenda means ‘equal in height’ in the Bugis language, and describes the traditional river-houses that were built on rafts.
 As all were generally the same height, this was a visual social symbol that no-one is born higher or lower than his neighbour.

 When flying to Samarinda look for it’s airport – Aji Pangeran Tumenggung Pranoto International Airport (SRI) located in the Siring River area.
-The recommended airlines that provide flight tickets to Samarinda are Garuda Indonesia, Citilink dan Batik Air.
-There are also less know airlines connecting smaller Indonesian airports with: Susi Air, Wings Air, dan Xpress Air.
+The recommended airlines that provide flight tickets to Samarinda are Garuda Indonesia, Citilink and Batik Air.
+There are also less know airlines connecting smaller Indonesian airports with: Susi Air, Wings Air, and Xpress Air.
 Flights from Jakarta to Samarinda start at around $100.

 In the mood for travel?